kindtek/devels-playground/README.md

 # Easy WSL Dev Setup

 ## Set up any Windows 10+ environment with Github, VSCode, Docker Desktop, Windows Terminal (with upgraded Powershell), WinGet, and more.
-Take a fresh (or not) Windows environment and install a suite of dev tools with only a few keystrokes.
+Take a fresh (or not) Windows environment and install a suite of dev tools (including WSL!!) with only a few keystrokes.
 More updates coming soon including macOS support.
 &nbsp;

 ## More info and screenshots to come.
 For now, run the following command in any terminal